 - Verify passage of the NCIDQ exam.
 Go to your myNCIDQ account, click “Verify Your Credential Online,” and follow the instructions.

 State of Minnesota, Certified Interior Designer

 Calie Pierce also became a Certified Interior Designer in Minnesota.
-She works for a small design firm with the owner and one assistant and is the only one that has taken the exam.
-So it was vital for her to be that supervisor for future assistants to have an easier time obtaining their CID license after completing their exams.
+She works for a small design firm with the owner and one assistant and is the only one who has taken the exam.
+So it was vital for her to be that supervisor so that future assistants would have an easier time obtaining their CID license after completing their exams.

 Getting recommendations as listed above was no longer required, but she had to work through meeting the tricky educational and experience requirements: